RemyVim/ink-if-story-template/docs/guides/intermediary-guide.md

 - Make sure the Ink extension is installed and enabled
 - Make sure the file has a `.ink` extension
 - Click the language indicator in the bottom-right corner and select "Ink"
-- Restart VS Code (this reloads extensions)
+- Restart VS Code (this forces extensions to reload)

 ---